LaNsHoR/native-select-dropdown/readme.md

 - `placeholder`: This attribute marks the option as placeholder, so it will be selected by default and will have a empty value by default as well.
 It will also be rendered on the dropdown button when the option list is opened if the attribute `show-selected-on` has been set to `list`, as was explained above.
 - `hidden`: The option won't be visible in the option list.
 However it can be selected programmatically.
-- `disabled`: The option can't be selected, but it will appear visible in the option list.
+- `disabled`: The option can't be selected by the user, but it will appear visible in the option list.
+Can be selected programatically.
 - `value`: Sets a specific value to the option.
-This value will be set to its select-dropdown parent when the option is selected.
+This will be the value of its select-dropdown parent when the option is selected.
 - `selected`: Says if the option is selected.
-This attribute is set/remove automatically when the user interacts with the dropdown selecting a new option.
-You can also add / remove programmatically this attribute to make an option selected.
+This attribute is set/removed automatically when the user interacts with the dropdown selecting a new option.
+You can also add / remove programmatically this attribute to select an option from code (just an alternative to `select_dropdown.value = 'value'`).
 Only one option can be selected at a time, so adding a selected attribute to an option will remove the selected attribute of its siblings.
-- `label`: An alternative text/html that will be used in the dropdown "button" if this option is selected.
+- `label`: An alternative text/html that will be used in the dropdown "button" when the option is selected.
-- `button-content` (**INTERNAL / ADVANCED**): Every `select-dropdown` element creates automatically a new `select-option` child with the attribute `button-content`.
-This special select-option has the content of the select-dropdown button, in fact, you can treat it as the dropdown button itself in terms of content (in terms of styling, please, read the Styling section by the end of this document).
-As the dropdown button, it's not part of the option list and its content is updated when a new option is selected.
+- `button-content` (**INTERNAL / ADVANCED** attribute): Every `select-dropdown` element creates automatically a new `select-option` child with the attribute `button-content`.
+This special select-option has the content of the select-dropdown button, in fact, you can treat it as the dropdown button itself in terms of content (in terms of styling, please, read the styling section by the end of this document).
+As dropdown button content container, it's not part of the option list and its content is updated when a new option is selected.

     You don't need to worry or modify this special `button-content` option as it's managed automatically, however, you need to be aware of it if you are modifying the DOM tree programmatically, so for your html being: